Please see our Entry Requirements page for general entry requirement guidance.

 - Domiciliary/Community Care

 - Specialised Voluntary Groups

 Also included are visits, guest speakers, career preparation events and either experience of work or compulsory work placement.

 Please note it is not possible to take an A Level alongside this programme.

 All units are assessed through a portfolio of evidence and one extended assessment.
 All portfolio evidence is internally assessed and externally moderated.
 The extended assessment is externally set and externally moderated.
 Your work will be graded within the range A* - D.

 What could it lead to?

 Higher education and degree courses such as Nursing, Midwifery, Occupational Therapy, Social Work, Teaching and many more higher education courses.
-Merit and Distinction grades must be achieved to progress to higher education.

 Need some help?

 Whilst every effort has been made to ensure the accuracy of the information contained in this webpage, the content is subject to change where necessary.